yellowchocobo/yellowchocobo.github.io/_pages/bouldering.md

 - Pre-processed images and labels for use with Detectron2 and YOLOv8 [Zenodo link](https://zenodo.org/records/8171052)
 - Best trained model setups and weights for Mask R-CNN and YOLOv8.
 [Zenodo link](https://zenodo.org/records/8171052)
 - Collected boulder populations around young lunar and martian impact craters (2021-2024), more than two millions of boulders have been collected so far (last updated in early December 2024) [Zenodo link](https://zenodo.org/records/8171052)
+- Github repository for the manipulation of rasters [Github link]()
+- Github repository for the manipulation of vector data [Github link]()
+- Github repository for pre-processing of data, model setup and predictions with Detectron2 Mask R-CNN [Github link]()
+- Github repository for pre-processing of data, model setup and predictions with YOLOv8 [Github link]()

 ## Manuscripts
 See Publications.

 ## Blog
-I have maintained a blog of my life experience as a Marie Skłodowska-Curie Global fellow (MSCA fellow), which you can find under the blog tab.
-The blog entries are a mix of reports of progress, and in general the life as MSCA fellow.
+I have maintained a blog documenting my life experiences as a Marie Skłodowska-Curie Global Fellow (MSCA Fellow), which you can find under the Blog tab.
+The entries are a mix of research progress updates and reflections on life as an MSCA Fellow, offering insights into both the professional and personal journey of this unique opportunity.

 ## Main results
 Main results.

 ## Future work
-The trip does not end here.
-While I have found a job outside of academia, I would like to continue to work on this project.
-There are still many things that can be done to improve the model.
-Here are the highlights of things I would like to implement in the future:
+The journey doesn’t end here.
+While I have transitioned to a job outside of academia, my passion for this project remains strong, and I plan to continue working on it.
+There is still so much potential to improve and expand the model.
+Here are the highlights of what I hope to implement in the future:
 - a
 - b
 - c